Wednesday, November 18, 2009

 16. "Your child has not acquired the prerequisite skills necessary to be included in thegeneral education classroom."17.
 "Holding the Eligibility Determination/

-17. "Holding the Eligibility Determination/IEPexpedite the process."
+17. "Holding the Eligibility Determination/

 18. "Your child would do so much better if he'd just — pay attention, follow directions, cooperate more, tryharder, hand in his homework on time, have a more positive attitude & stop being so lazy."